KanokphanL/PCIE_EgoHandPose/README.md

 ## Training

-For ViT backbone, download the backbone from [ViTPose](https://github.com/ViTAE-Transformer/ViTPose) and convert the model format to MMPretrain format.
+For the ViT backbone, download the backbone from [ViTPose](https://github.com/ViTAE-Transformer/ViTPose) and convert the model format to MMPretrain format.

-Run command below to perform training on manual data with pretrained weight:
+Run the command below to perform training on manual data with pre-trained weight:
 ```
 python3 train_vit.py \
     --gt_anno_dir <gt_anno_dir> \